 Nuclear testing has had tragic consequences for humans, the environment, and all life forms.
 The international day against nuclear tests is a chance to reflect on this danger and join together to stop the testing of these disastrous weapons.
-International Day against Nuclear Tests is an opportunity to urge all countries to make the comprehensive Nuclear-Test-Ban Treaty, a reality by ensuring its entry-into-force.
+International Day against Nuclear Tests is an opportunity to urge all countries to make the comprehensive Nuclear-Test-Ban Treaty (CTBT), a reality by ensuring its entry into force.
 This is also a time to recognize real progress.

 International Day against Nuclear Tests 2021 is on Sunday, August 29, 2021.
 This day is also called Anti Nuclear Day.

 International Day against Nuclear Tests is observed yearly on August 29.
-This Day was established on December 2, 2009, at the 64th session of the General Assembly of the UN.
+The United Nations (UN) established this day on December 2, 2009, at the 64th session of the General Assembly.

 August 29 is the closure anniversary, in 1991, of the Semipalatinsk nuclear test site in Kazakhstan.
 It shows that efforts to stop nuclear testing can succeed, and bring hope that one day, all nuclear weapons will be eliminated.